cappuchinese/Intro-Java/src/week5_final_assignments/choice4_tax_browser/Readme.md

 It holds the Taxonomic information for all living organisms that have sequence information associated with it.
 You can browse the Taxonomy Database online at [Taxonomy](http://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi)
 The raw data for this database can be downloaded via ftp as a zip file [here](ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdmp.zip).
-However, for testing purposes, you will need to use the archive provided as download from this project repo, [here](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments/downloads):
+However, for testing purposes, you will need to use the archive provided in the data folder of this project, or as download from this project repo:
+[here](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments/downloads):
 This archive contains nine files, but only three are relevant to this assignment: